 See previously developed land below.

 Building Regulations relates to how development is constructed – if a new building is to be erected or an existing one altered, building regulation consent will normally be needed.
-In contrast, the planning system, which is totally separate from building regulations, deals with the principle of whether a scheme goes ahead and assessment of how it impacts upon the wider area/people, etc.
+In contrast, the planning system, which is totally separate from building regulations, deals with the principle of whether or not a scheme goes ahead based on an assessment of how it impacts upon the wider area/people, etc.

 The Secretary of State for Communities and Local Government can order that a planning application or Local Plan is taken out of the hands of a local authority – i.e. that it be “called in” for their decision.
 The application will then be subject to a public inquiry presided over by a Planning Inspector who will make a recommendation to the Secretary of State who will decide whether to approve an application or Local Plan instead of the local planning authority.
 Call ins are handled by the National Planning Casework Unit.

 This is a government publication used to explain policy and regulation more fully, setting out written policy that would be a material consideration in the determination of any relevant planning application.
 Many circulars include a direction or requirement to take specific action or provide guidance on carrying out specific aspects of national planning policy.

 Change of Use:

-Planning permission is required for the "material change of use" of a property.
-This is a change of the main use of a property, not ancillary uses, e.g. if a shop choses to change part of its customer area to an area where goods to be sold will be stored that is a change of ancillary uses.
+Planning permission is required for the "material change of use" of a property or land.
+This is a change of the main use of a property, not ancillary uses, such as if a shop chooses to change part of its customer area to an area where goods to be sold will be stored.
 The Use Classes Order (see the entry below for this) specifies various categories of use and the General Permitted Development Order (see below) sets out situations in which planning permission is not required to change between uses.